baranazal/TELEGRAM-INFO-CHECKER/README.md

 <a target="_blank"><img src = "https://user-images.githubusercontent.com/72268356/210165331-ad6ca236-6282-41e6-8d9a-fa9e15b0e6f1.jpg" alt="logo"></a>
    </p>

+This script allows you to easily extract your personal information from Telegram, including your name, chat ID, and other relevant details.
+With this tool, you can quickly gather important data about your Telegram account and use it for various purposes, such as generating reports or analyzing your usage patterns.
+The script is simple to use and requires no special technical knowledge, making it accessible to anyone.
+Whether you are a Telegram power user or just looking to get a better understanding of your account, this script is a valuable resource that can help you get the most out of your Telegram experience.

 ## Getting Started

 Instructions on how to set up the project locally on a developer's machine.